-This article is based on interviews (conducted via an exchange of email) with eight link builders, some of whom represent one brand, and some of whom represent multiple.
+This article is based on interviews (conducted via an exchange of emails) with eight link builders, some of whom represent one brand, and some of whom represent multiple.

 Similarities and differences

-The first similarity that jumps out at me is that tactical stuff (the day to day doing of it) dominated almost all the responses.
-Perhaps that is due to the way I worded my questions, but in reviewing responses very few people identified an overarching strategy that shaped their day to day efforts, and the two who did mentioned “relationship building” as their strategy.
+The first similarity that jumps out at me is that tactical stuff (the day-to-day doing of it) dominated almost all the responses.
+Perhaps that is due to the way I worded my questions, but in reviewing responses very few people identified an overarching strategy that shaped their day-to-day efforts, and the two who did mention “relationship building” as their strategy.

 One interesting difference that jumped out at me is this group does not agree on what tools to use.
 This was all over the map.
 HARO, OnePitch, SEMRush, SimilarWeb, and Ahrefs were all mentioned by a single person.
 Buzzstream was mentioned by three of the eight, and only one tool was mentioned by almost everyone, and that tool is the email address lookup tool Hunter, which was mentioned by seven people.

-One other tool deserves mention as I met every one of the eight people through the use of Qwoted, so I know the eight of them use it.
+One other tool deserves mention as I met every one of the eight people through the use of Qwoted, so I know the eight of them used it.